-In my opinion, transferable points programs are the most valuable points to accumulate.
+In my opinion, transferable points programs, are the most valuable points to accumulate.
 These points can often be used at better than 1 cent per point value to book travel.
 Even better, points can be strategically transferred to airline and hotel programs when valuable awards are available.
-If you’re at all interested in free travel or luxury travel with points & miles, then you need to understand the basics of each of these programs.
+If you’re at all interested in free travel or luxury travel with points & miles, then you need to understand the basics of each of these programs, including Amex Membership Rewards.

 Amex Membership Rewards points can be earned via credit card spend, new account bonuses, credit card referrals, and more.
 Those points can then be transferred to airline or hotel partners, or used to pay for travel or merchandise.
 In one specific case, points can be converted to cash back.

 Below, you’ll find everything you need to know about Membership Rewards.